alan-turing-institute/REG-handbook/content/docs/contributing/editing_a_page.md

-If you followed the instructions in the [Getting Started section]({{% ref "getting_started.md" %}}) to checkout the repository and serve the handbook locally you you can edit a page locally.
+If you followed the instructions in the [Getting Started section]({{% ref "getting_started.md" %}}) to checkout the repository and serve the handbook locally you can edit a page locally.
 However, as you may have noticed, at the bottom of each page is a link to edit the page in the GitHub web editor if you would prefer.
 This may be easy for making small changes.

 ## Pages